adambard/learnxinyminutes-docs/c++.html.markdown

 Foo f1 = f2;

 // Calls Foo::Foo(const Foo&) or variant, but only copies the 'Foo' part of
 // 'fooSub'.
 Any extra members of 'fooSub' are discarded.
-This lovely behavior
+This sometimes
-// is called "object slicing."
+// horrifying behavior is called "object slicing."
 FooSub fooSub;
 Foo f1 = fooSub;